marekjm/git-this-day/README.markdown

 # This day in Git repository

-A script to extract a list of all recent commits from most recently pushed branches of a Git repository.
+A script to extract a list of all recent commits from most recently active branches of a Git repository.

 ----